orientation/orientation/README.md

 ## Planned Features
 * Color-coded & icon tags
 * Email notifications when articles are updated (by someone other than you)
-* Switch from Google Auth to GitHub auth
 * Article edit log
 * Categories